 U.S. House Republicans probe NBC over Beijing Olympics coverage

-Jan 25 (Reuters) - U.S. House of Representatives lawmakers from the Republican Party sent a letter to NBCUniversal executives on Tuesday raising concerns asking "about the level of influence the Chinese Communist Party and the International Olympic Committee has in NBC's 2022 Winter Olympics programming".
+Jan 25 (Reuters) - U.S. Republican lawmakers sent a letter to Comcast Corp CMCSA.O NBCUniversal executives on Tuesday raising concerns asking "about the level of influence the Chinese Communist Party and the International Olympic Committee has in NBC's 2022 Winter Olympics programming."

 The letter was addressed to NBCUniversal Chief Executive Jeff Shell and NBC Olympics President Gary Zenkel.
-It was made public on Tuesday by the House Energy and Commerce Committee Republican leaders.
+It was made public on Tuesday by Republican leaders of the House of Representatives Energy and Commerce Committee Republican leaders.

+The United States and other governments have announced a diplomatic boycott of the games, citing the Chinese government's treatment of the Uyghurs and other Muslim minority groups, which the United States has deemed genocide.
+China denies the allegations of human rights abuses.

+NBCUniversal, which paid $7.65 billion for the rights to air the Olympics through 2032, said last week its broadcast coverage would include "geopolitical" issues, but the stories of athletes would remain the centerpiece of its coverage.

 NBCUniversal says coverage during Beijing Olympics to include 'geopolitical' issues